 Codelco, which hands over all of its profits to the state, holds vast copper deposits, accounting for 10% of the world’s known proven and probable reserves and about 11% of the global annual copper output with 1.8 million metric tonnes of production.

 Last year, “Chuqui” — as locals call it — produced 330,900 tonnes of copper, out of the company’s total of 1.734 million tonnes.
 Annual production from the century-old mine after the transition from surface to underground extraction is projected to be 320,000 tonnes of fine copper and 15,000 tonnes of molybdenum.

-Mining at the more than 1,100 metres-pit will continue, but only around phase 49, Codelco has said.
+Mining at the more than 1,100 metres-deep pit will continue, but only around phase 49, Codelco has said.
 Blasting will gradually decrease until mid-2020, when the very last explosion is projected to happen.

 Heres’ the historic moment: